 The Clore Shared Existence Center is located in Haifa’s Arab-Jewish neighborhood of Ein Hayam/Wadi El-J’mal.
 The Ein Hayam neighbourhood has 2,800 residents, 55% Arabs and 45% Jewish (of whom 10% are Ultra-Orthodox).
 Founded in 2003 with the generous support of The Clore Israel Foundation, this is only cultural centre in Ein Hayam.
 Supported by the municipality, it is open throughout the week, 12 months of the year and assists over 300 community members of all ages per week.
 Every event organised also attracts hundreds of people.

 The Center opened in 2003 with the goal of providing the Arab and Jewish residents of the neighborhood with new opportunities and improved community relations through high quality, low cost educational, cultural and social services.
-Thanks to the vision and generosity of the Clore Israel Foundation, the Clore Shared Existence Center is now open 6 days a week, 12 months a year.

 The Center does not offer lightweight programs that pay lip service to Arab-Jewish co-existence in Israel; it conducts serious, deep and meaningful work that has the power to change Israeli society: